 Babylights vs Balayage

 Balayage (if you can’t pronounce it right, don’t worry.
-Most of us can’t) also known as “sweeping technique” literally lives up to its name.
+Most of us can’t) also known as the “sweeping technique” literally lives up to its name.
 This technique gives a feeling as if someone has hand-painted or swept your hair with darker or lighter shades.
 They do not use foils.
 They often provide a warmer tint to the hair and lift in the sun if exposed for long periods.

 Babylights, on the other hand, is a foiling technique to give a subtler version of highlights to the hair for a natural look.
 These are small highlights and seem as if they are melting and blending with the base color of the hair.

 Both of them give a natural look to the hair and are a delight to have.
 Babylights hairs look glossier and provide a sophisticated look.
-Balayage, on the other hand, gives more of a free street style look to your hair.
+Balayage, on the other hand, gives more of a free street-style look to your hair.

 Babylights vs Highlights